bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight.md

 ![Greenlight Create Room](/images/greenlight/create_room.png)

 Your new room will then show under your current room, and you can click to switch between them.
 Your home room is the one with the home icon.
-You can change which room is your home room or delete a room using the room dropdown.
+You can delete a room using the room dropdown.

 ![Greenlight Multiple Rooms](/images/greenlight/multiple_rooms.png)